Couchers-org/couchers/markdown/mission.md

 #### Why?

-We believe that it’s the participation and experiences that are important and make this project worthwhile, and that we need to continuously appeal to and welcome newcomers in order to thrive and remain healthy.
+We believe that it's the participation and experiences that are important and make this project worthwhile, and that we need to continuously appeal to and welcome newcomers in order to thrive and remain healthy.
 Our ideology and purpose, though important for guiding the organization, is not necessary to be engaged with for that reason; and it is important to accept that and communicate that to community leaders.

 ### We make the world a better place